 If you have noticed that your child has a tendency to use computers with ease, check out these Scratch projects for kids!
 Scratch is a website that allows students of all ages to learn basic, intermediate, and advanced coding concepts through the use of coding blocks - similar to moving LEGOs.
 When it comes to Scratch coding, visually, the kids put together what looks like puzzle pieces.
 But each piece, or coding block, gives a different function to the character or object they are using.

 Don’t let the word “coding” turn you off, though.
 Scratch makes it very easy to pick up and learn.
 As you begin helping your child with this first project, you will see how user-friendly coding with Scratch can be so much so that you might start building your own!

-In this article, we're going to cover what the most popular Scratch project is, steps on how to make your first simple Scratch game, and recommend a handful of great websites where your future coder can level up their coding skills!
+In this article, we're going to cover what the most popular Scratch project is, steps on how to make your first simple Scratch game, and reveal a bunch of other fun Scratch ideas to try!